w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Fishermen: Deprecated

-Fishermen are not available on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} and are not planned for formal implementation, despite previous proposals in the [AnV protocol](./learn-parachains-protocol.md#availability-and-validity-anv-protocol).
+Fishermen are not planned for formal implementation, despite previous proposals in the [AnV protocol](./learn-parachains-protocol.md#availability-and-validity-anv-protocol).

-The idea behind Fishermen is that they are full nodes of parachains, like collators, but perform a different role in relation to the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
+The idea behind Fishermen is that they are full nodes of parachains, like collators, but perform a different role in relation to the network.
-network.
 Instead of packaging the state transitions and producing the next parachain blocks as collators do, fishermen will watch this process and ensure no invalid state transitions are included.

-To address the motivation behind the Fishermen design consideration, the current [secondary backing checkers](#assignments--secondary-checks) perform a similar role in relation to the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
+To address the motivation behind the Fishermen design consideration, the current [secondary backing checkers](#assignments--secondary-checks) perform a similar role in relation to the network.
 From a security standpoint, security is based on having at least one honest validator either among parachain validators or secondary checker (more about this later on).

 ## Protocols' Summary